kubo/snzip/README.md

 If the program name includes 'un' such as snunzip, it acts as '-d' is set.

+The file format is automatically determined from the first byte of the file.

 ### To uncompress file.tar.snz and output to standard out.

     snzip -dc file.tar.snz > file.tar